tabeatheunicorn/OmnAIView/CONTRIBUTION.md

 git commit
 ```

-It is expected that commits dont only have a header but also
+It is expected that commits don't only have a header but also
-1. Why did you add/change something ?
+1. Why did you add/change something?
-2. What did you add/change in the commit ?
+2. What did you add/change in the commit?
-3. Possible important things to know about the commit
+3. Possible important things to know about the commit.

 ## 6. Document your changes in the changelog